mdciotti/mdc.io/_experiments/attract.md

 available: true
 ---

-Attract is a 3D strange attractor generator and viewer in WebGL.
-I used this project to teach myself about 3D rendering with WebGL.
+a 3D strange attractor generator and viewer in WebGL, used to teach myself about 3D rendering with WebGL